 What is Montessori Education?

 Montessori education is based on the educational philosophy of Dr. Maria Montessori.
 In stark contrast to the behaviorist view mentioned above, as a constructivist, Dr. Montessori believed that children learn by building their knowledge through their environment and the materials found within it.
 They are not empty vessels to be poured into.
-Through scientific research, she found that a child-centered education consisting of a prepared environment and a prepared adult facilitates the healthy growth, development, and education of every unique child.
-It also fosters a relationship of mutual respect between the child and the adult.

 Five Areas of Learning in Montessori Education